From the February 2021 Cornerstone Network email

 I want to share with you one of my favorite things about being the Executive Director of the Geos Institute.
 It’s the day I get to help select the winners of Drinking Water Providers Partnership grants.

 The day we choose the grant winners is far and away one of my favorite days of the year.
 Not only do I get to see the many partnerships that have developed over the past five years of the program – partnerships that were very rare before that – but I also get to see the community spirit of the people who are working together across historical divides to improve the watersheds that bring them clean drinking water and protect habitat for native species.
-And, I get to roll up my sleeves alongside truly wonderful people whose life work is dedicated to the rivers and communities of the Pacific Northwest.
+And, I get to roll up my sleeves alongside truly wonderful people dedicated to the rivers and communities of the Pacific Northwest.

 We will formally announce the winners of this year’s grant competition later in the spring.
 In the meantime, you can see a map of the previous five years of funded projects here.

 Learn more about the Drinking Water Providers Partnership.

 Sign up with a monthly donation and become part of our Cornerstone Network.
 Network members recieve the messages posted here first, delivered directly to your inbox.
 Your ongoing support is the foundation of our work.